 Rock writing didn’t really get underway until about 1967, a dozen years after the music itself first took hold.
 But, as books like this one show, the literary genre has since burgeoned at least as rapidly as its subject.

-With the exception of Paul Williams and a very few others, early rock writers dwelled mostly on the merits or failing of the music at hand, digressing only to provide personality profiles and other background information.
+With the exception of Paul Williams and a very few others, early rock writers dwelled mostly on the merits or failures of the music at hand, digressing only to provide personality profiles and other background information.
 Increasingly, however, critics have begun testing out a larger territory by considering performers and their work in cultural and political contexts.

 Considering what Marcus attempts, it is not surprising that his fascination should center on musicians who themselves have taken major risks.
 Two such artists, Harmonica Frank and Robert Johnson, constitute the subject of a pair of initial chapters.
 These “ancestors” who helped pave rock’s frontiers, says Marcus, “can give us an idea of what the country has to give the music to work with—a sense of how far the music can go.”